dalnk/chat-webui/README.md

 # chat-ui
 focusing on the LLaMA/Alpaca/Vicuna/Koala/Dolly model but hopefully expanding to other models soon.
 Thank you to @geohot for making tinygrad and pytorch for ONNX conversions.
-Need to use quantized files
+Need to use quantized files like q4 ggml

 Alpaca now runs on android!
 Vicuna and StableLM soon Using huggingface chat for this as well